Sealers for Concrete Effect Renders UK — Atlas Bejca Application Guide

 Available shades 10 ready-made colours

 Surface preparation begins with confirming that the render coat is completely dry, clean, and free from loose particles.
 Any dust, plaster residue, or organic growth on the cured surface must be removed before sealing, as the impregnating paint bonds directly to the render's pore structure.
 A soft brush or compressed air is sufficient for most surfaces; aggressive mechanical cleaning should be avoided to prevent scuffing the decorative texture.
+Installers consistently report that twenty minutes of careful prep saves hours of remedial work later.

 • Mix thoroughly before use: Atlas Bejca should be stirred with a low-speed mixer or by hand until the pigment is uniformly distributed throughout the container, ensuring consistent colour across the entire facade panel.